ameerahaider/anomaly-detection-transformer-gan-contrastive/README.md

 pip install torch pandas matplotlib
 ```

-3. Open and run the `transformer_autoencoder_gan_contrastive.ipynb` notebook using Jupyter or any compatible environment.
+3. Open and run the `transformer_autoencoder_gan_contrastive.py` notebook using Jupyter or any compatible environment.

 ## Overview